Infant industry argument: Views by heterodox economists

-Infant industry protection is controversial as a policy recommendation.
-As with the other economic rationales for protectionism, it is often abused by rent seeking interests.
-In addition, countries that put up trade barriers to imports often face retaliatory barriers to their exports, potentially hurting the same industries that infant industry protection is intended to help.
-Even when infant industry protection is well-intentioned, it is difficult for governments to know which industries they should protect; infant industries may never grow up relative to adult foreign competitors.
+Failed implementations

 During the 1980s Brazil enforced strict controls on the import of foreign computers in an effort to nurture its own infant computer industry.
 This industry never matured; the technological gap between Brazil and the rest of the world actually widened, while the protected industries merely copied low-end foreign computers and sold them at inflated prices.

+According to Delphine Pouchain, Jérôme Ballet, Julien Devisme, and Catherine Duchêne in their book Économie des inégalités (2020), the protectionist measures adopted by many Latin American countries during the Great Depression led to inefficient domestic industries, limited competition, low productivity, and increased inequality.
+While the aim was to promote economic independence and support local industries, the actual outcome was often economic stagnation and structural weakness.

+The case of Turkey in the 1960s is particularly noteworthy: the Turkish government implemented an import-substitution industrialization policy for many sectors (such as non-electrical tools and paper) and imposed high tariffs in certain branches.
+According to the logic of the infant industry argument, one would expect these protected industries to exhibit rapid growth in relative productivity shielded from international competition — yet this did not occur.
+Economists Anne Krueger and Tuncer Baran concluded that protected sectors did not become more efficient or competitive, indicating a failure of the infant industry policy.

 Recommendation to the United Nations

 In his 2000 report to the UN Secretary-General, Ernesto Zedillo recommended "legitimising limited, time-bound protection for certain industries by countries in the early stages of industrialisation", arguing that "however misguided the old model of blanket protection intended to nurture import substitute industries, it would be a mistake to go to the other extreme and deny developing countries the opportunity of actively nurturing the development of an industrial sector".